 Tasted neat in a Glencairn after a few minutes rest …

 Nose: honey-maple, vanilla bean, “fruity” oak, cream cheese frosting, molasses, orange herbal tea, raisins, leather, clove & nutmeg

 Taste: creamy vanilla, honey-maple, Orange Dreamsicle, sweet musty oak, citrus (more fruity, less zesty), herbal spice, hints of leather

 Finish: medium-long with easy warmth – honey-maple, vanilla, sweet oak, orange Certs candy, herbal tea, light spice, faint leather

 Overall: This is exactly what I expect from a mid/late-2000’s Kentucky Spirit – a throwback classic Wild Turkey profile with a sprinkle of dusty complexity.
 There’s a fairly dominant orange/fruity vibe that reminds me heavily of Master’s Keep Decades, though Decades has a little more “omph” in my opinion.
 The nose is very reminiscent of mid 1990’s WT – particularly the leather and clove.
 There’s a slight dip in complexity when this whiskey hits the palate and the core bourbon notes take over, but the length and flavor of the finish more than make up for it.

-While certainly not A-range like a mid-90’s “Pewter Top” Kentucky Spirit, this 2008 is considerably ahead of the average WTKS being released today and lines up well with the 2007 and 2009 bottles I’ve reviewed.
+While not quite the level of a mid-90’s “Pewter Top” Kentucky Spirit, this 2008 is considerably ahead of the average WTKS being released today and lines up well with the 2007 and 2009 bottles I’ve reviewed.
 All in all, it’s a fantastic bourbon whiskey and an amazing value at retail price.
-As for a grade, let’s just say that this Kentucky Spirit lives on the border of solid and spectacular … B+/A-.
+As for a grade, let’s just say that this Kentucky Spirit lives on the border of solid and spectacular.